distrinet-emu/distrinet-emu.github.io/amazonEC2.md

 * Click on your username and go to "My security Credentials"
 ![alt text](images/Step2.png)

-* On the left pannel click on "Users" and then click on your User(be sure that it has the right permissions)
+* On the left panel, click on "Users" and then click on your User name(be sure that it has the right permissions)
 ![alt text](images/Step3.png)

-* On Summary pannel Click on "Create access Key"
+* On the summary, panel click on "Create access key"
 ![alt text](images/Step4.png)

-* Congratulation, you have a new Access Key ID and a Secret access key
+* Congratulations: you have a new Access Key ID and a Secret access key
 ![alt text](images/Step5.png)

-* you need to import you ssh public key in AWS
+* You need to import your ssh public key in AWS

-if you dont have a private and public key created in your system you can generate it with:
+If you don't have a private and public key created in your system, you can generate it with:
 ```
 ssh-keygen
 ```

-for this version you need to leave the default values like here:
+For this version, you need to leave the default values as shown below
 ```bat
 root@53942a77d770:# ssh-keygen
 Generating public/private rsa key pair.